Mohawk people: Contemporary issues

-Casinos
+Gambling

 Both the elected chiefs and the Warrior Society have encouraged gambling as a means of ensuring tribal self-sufficiency on the various reserves or Indian reservations.
 Traditional chiefs have tended to oppose gaming on moral grounds and out of fear of corruption and organized crime.
 Such disputes have also been associated with religious divisions: the traditional chiefs are often associated with the Longhouse tradition, practicing consensus-democratic values, while the Warrior Society has attacked that religion and asserted independence.
 Meanwhile, the elected chiefs have tended to be associated (though in a much looser and general way) with democratic, legislative and Canadian governmental values.

 On October 15, 1993, Governor Mario Cuomo entered into the "Tribal-State Compact Between the St. Regis Mohawk First Nation and the State of New York".
 The compact allowed the Indigenous people to conduct gambling, including games such as baccarat, blackjack, craps and roulette, on the Akwesasne Reservation in Franklin County under the Indian Gaming Regulatory Act (IGRA).

 According to the terms of the 1993 compact, the New York State Racing and Wagering Board, the New York State Police and the St. Regis Mohawk Tribal Gaming Commission were vested with gaming oversight.
 Law enforcement responsibilities fell under the state police, with some law enforcement matters left to the community.
 As required by IGRA, the compact was approved by the United States Department of the Interior before it took effect.
 There were several extensions and amendments to this compact, but not all of them were approved by the U.S. Department of the Interior.